 The Ibrahim Forum is an annual high-level discussion forum convened around one specific issue of critical importance to Africa that demands committed leadership and sound governance.
 Each year it takes place in a different African country.

 - provides a platform for prominent African political and business leaders, representatives from civil society and regional institutions as well as Africa’s international partners to meet to discuss the continent’s most topical issues.

 - is streamed live on the internet to facilitate an interactive discussion with a global audience.

 - aims at going beyond simply stating issues and renewing commitments to having an open and frank discussion around policy changes and priorities for action.

 - is supported by a ‘Facts & Figures’ document, compiled in advance by the Foundation and comprised of a detailed, data-driven analysis of each issue, which forms the basis of an informed and constructive debate.

-We will have a diverse line-up of speakers representing civil society, the private sector, multilateral and regional institutions as well as Africa’s major international partners.
-All sessions will be streamed live on the Foundation’s Facebook page and on our website.
+We had a diverse line-up of speakers representing civil society, the private sector, multilateral and regional institutions as well as Africa’s major international partners.
+All sessions were streamed live on the Foundation’s Facebook page and on our website.